Last modified November 28, 2025

 In order to find out what options you can customize for each app, you can refer to the app’s default values file in the GitHub repository.

-For example, for the coredns app you can refer to this file: https://github.com/giantswarm/coredns-app/blob/master/helm/coredns-app/values.yaml
+For example, for the app providing CoreDNS you can refer to the file helm/coredns-app/values.yaml in the repository.

 If you can’t find the default values file for the app you need to customize the configuration for, please reach out to your account engineer.